PlayStation 3 accessories: Sixaxis

 The Sixaxis Wireless Controller (SCPH-98040/CECHZC1) (trademarked "SIXAXIS") was the official wireless controller for the PlayStation 3 until it was succeeded by the DualShock 3.
 In Japan, individual Sixaxis controllers were available for purchase simultaneously with the console's launch.
-All Sixaxis controllers, with the exception of those bundled with a console were sold without a USB to USB mini cable.
-"Sixaxis" also refers to the motion sensing technology used in both the Sixaxis and DualShock 3 controllers.
+"Sixaxis" refers to the motion sensing technology used in both the Sixaxis and DualShock 3 controllers.

 Its design is an evolution of the DualShock 2 controller, retaining its pressure-sensitive buttons, layout and basic shape.
 Unlike the DualShock 2, however, it is a Bluetooth wireless controller (it will also function as a wired controller via USB) and features motion sensing technology.
 It also does not feature vibration motors (these were re-added in the DualShock 3).
 The L2 and R2 buttons were replaced with analog triggers and the precision of the analog sticks was increased from 8-bit to 10-bit.
 In place of the "Analog" button is a button labeled with the PlayStation logo, which allows access to the system menu.
 The underside of the case is also slightly enlarged to accommodate the internal battery.
 The Sixaxis is constructed of slightly translucent plastic, rather than the opaque plastic used on the DualShock 2 (and the later DualShock 3).

 DualShock 3

 Replacing the Sixaxis as the standard PlayStation 3 controller, the DualShock 3 (SCPH-98050/CECHZC2, trademarked "DUALSHOCK 3") features the same functions and design (including "Sixaxis" motion sensing), but with vibration feedback capability.

 Cosmetically, the DualShock 3 is nearly identical to the Sixaxis, with the only differences being that "DUALSHOCK 3" is printed on the top (with the original "SIXAXIS" label moved down) and that the body is made of opaque plastic rather than the slightly translucent plastic used on the Sixaxis.
 The vibration function does not interfere with the motion sensing function, and both functions can be used at once.
 Like the Sixaxis, it is a wireless controller with a mini-USB port on the rear that is used for charging, as well as playing while charging.

 Released alongside new PlayStation 3 models in Japan on January 11, 2008, the DualShock 3 was initially available in Black and Ceramic White colors, matching the color options for the new console models.
 On March 6, a Satin Silver DualShock 3 was released in Japan, again alongside a new console color.
 The black DualShock 3 was released in the United States on April 2 and in Europe on July 2.
 On October 30, 2008, the DualShock 3 became the standard controller packaged with PlayStation 3 consoles, starting with the (non-PS2-backwards compatible) 80 GB models.

-Both controllers can also be used on the PSP Go via Bluetooth (requires a PlayStation 3 system for initial connection).
+Both controllers can also be used on the PSP Go via Bluetooth (requires a PSP system for initial connection).